Train Whistles

 Stride Rite Slimers

 At the risk of further betraying the laws of gender, I'm writing another post about shoes.
-But be sure, these were pretty awesome.
+(Okay!
+Okay!
+First hear me out fellas, then you can kick my ass!)
+Rest assured, these were pretty awesome.
 It took me quite a while to find the right ones because all I could remember about the "Nickelodeon Stride Rite Slimers" was that they had this plush goo at the toes that you could touch and squish around into different colors.
 It was like something bionic, as if slipping on a pair would plug me into that battery acid... or like something aquatic or alien.

-Everything in the 90s became 90% more cool with slime (Gak, Flubber, Creepy Crawlers, Nickelodeon Studios...etc.), so it was only a matter of time before the universal snot found its way into our footwear.
+Everything in the 90s became 90% more cool with slime (Gak, Flubber, Creepy Crawlers, Nickelodeon Studios, Teenage Mutant Ninja Turtles II: The Secret of the Ooze... the sandwich I left under my bed...), so it was only a matter of time before the universal snot found its way into our footwear.
 And mine kind of looked like snot too, with a green/teal-colored slime pack at the toes and sides of otherwise white sneakers.
-I think after a while of smooshing it around it started getting rather bland though, but kind of like the Sketchers Hot Lights, these were pretty cool to flash around while they lasted.
+I think after a while of smooshing it around it started getting rather bland though, but kind of like the Sketchers Hot Lights, these were pretty cool to flash around the 4th grade while they lasted.
 And if wearing the Hot Lights could get me aboard the Starship Enterprise, these were probably more Borg-ish.
 Resistance is Futile!

 Skipping the Skip-It